It's the same degree in the end. It just has a slightly different beginning

 4. Confirm that Loyola has received your letters of recommendation.
 Please consider submitting a letter from a counselor or teacher who can attest to your interest in receiving an international education.

-5. Test scores.
-Beginning for the 2021 application cycle, Loyola will be test optional*.
-We understand the disruption in test taking given the pandemic and we want to remain accessible to our students.
-Loyola has always taken a holistic admission review of each applicant and will continue to do so moving forward as a test optional institution.
-We encourage all applicants to submit their activities and personal statement as part of their application.
-Students may still choose to submit ACT and/or SAT scores as part of their application for admission.
-Students who do not submit scores will not be penalized.
+Loyola has a test optional admission policy.
+Students may still choose to submit SAT and/or ACT scores as part of their application for admission.
+Students who do not submit scores will not be penalized, and may still qualify for merit scholarships.
 Loyola does superscore results, meaning the admission office is reviewing the highest subscore from each section of the exams.
 If a student does choose to submit scores, we recommend sharing all test results.